ZemouriZemouri/wcag-github-actions/README.md

 ## Source

-This repo is based on this project:
+This repo is based on this project/documentation:
 - [a11y](https://github.com/bolonio/a11y-github-actions)
 - More info on [a11y-project](https://www.a11yproject.com/)